marknelsonengineer/empire/DESIGN.md

 first piece works.

 Here's a good question:  Can I create every sector at compile time?
-Should I -- How does that reconsile with marshalling?
+Should I -- How does that reconcile with marshalling?

 ## TODO
 [ ] Do a UMLet drawing of the current Empire codebase [ ] Expand on the UMLet drawing to include the design of the Business Domain /
     data model.
 [ ] Set the project icon in CLion

+Options come in 2 flavors:
+1. Compiled into the code (most of them - for efficiency)
+2. Runtime options

 [Empire]:  http://www.wolfpackempire.com